-If you measure high and want your app to scale, or if you build an innovative web development solution that requires total control over the framework architecture, modules, database integrations, and server deployment – then Node.js is the right choice for you.
+If you measure high and want your product to scale, or if you build an innovative web application development service that requires total control over the framework architecture, modules, database integrations, and server deployment – then Node.js is the right choice for you.
 It is fast, lightweight, and scalable.
 Combined with the way it handles large files and multiple simultaneous requests, it’s a particularly good choice for all real-time applications, chats, streaming applications, or collaboration tools.

 The truth is, the choice of the perfect technology for your project should always start with the assessment of your challenges and needs.
 Once you realize what they are, it is much easier to evaluate which technology will serve your application better.

 Learn more about the types of applications you can build with Node.JS